 New York's housing market also suffered significant falls due to the financial crisis, with single family prices falling some 40% across New York City.
 During this period, real estate development in New York City almost ground to a halt, exacerbating an already tight housing market and setting the stage for future severe shortages.
-Real estate development in New York City is recovering but is still at historically low levels.
+Real estate development has commenced its recovery in New York City.